 Awards ceremony:

 IF we get one, will be week of Nov.
-12 +-
+12 +- Vicki and CS will get notification.

 ICDA arranging Gov. signing and all day's activities (reception/lunch, etc).
-CStoll has excel of nominees' contact, other info for governor
+CStoll has excel of nominees' contact, other info for governor Vicki will send out invites and 'you won' letter late sept/early oct to participants.
+Gov needs to know who will actually be there.
+CIS will put together thumbnail of each awardee/program for the MC (also can serve as blurb for website).
+Kay will deal with social/reception/lunch whatever. !!!
+CIS: Don't forget to invite our upper management !!!!

 Arrange for Connie C. to photograph